More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Abstract

 \section{Abstract}

-In this paper, we design a framework to obtain efficient algorithms for several problems with a global constraint (acyclicity or connectivity) such as \textsc{Connected Dominating Set}, \textsc{Node Weighted Steiner Tree}, \textsc{Maximum Induced Tree}, \textsc{Longest Induced Path}, and \textsc{Feedback Vertex Set}.
-We design a meta-algorithm that solves all these problems and whose running time is upper bounded by $2^{O(k)}\cdot n^{O(1)}$, $2^{O(k \log(k))}\cdot n^{O(1)}$, $2^{O(k^2)}\cdot n^{O(1)}$ and $n^{O(k)}$ where $k$ is respectively the clique-width, $\bQ$-rank-width, rank-width and maximum induced matching width of a given decomposition.
-Our meta-algorithm simplifies and unifies the known algorithms for each of the parameters and its running time matches asymptotically also the running times of the best known algorithms for basic \NP-hard problems such as \textsc{Vertex Cover} and \textsc{Dominating Set}.
-Our framework is based on the $d$-neighbor equivalence defined in [Bui-Xuan, Telle and Vatshelle, TCS 2013].
-The results we obtain highlight the importance of this equivalence relation on the algorithmic applications of width measures.

-We also prove that our framework could be useful for $\W[1]$-hard problems parameterized by clique-width such as \textsc{Max Cut} and \textsc{Maximum Minimal Cut}.
-For these latter problems, we obtain $n^{O(k)}$, $n^{O(k)}$ and $n^{2^{O(k)}}$ time algorithms where $k$ is respectively the clique-width, the $\bQ$-rank-width and the rank-width of the input graph.
+In this paper, we design a framework to obtain efficient algorithms for several problems with a global constraint (acyclicity or connectivity) such as {\sc Connected Dominating Set}, {\sc Node Weighted Steiner Tree}, {\sc Maximum Induced Tree}, {\sc Longest Induced Path}, and {\sc Feedback Vertex Set}.
+We design a meta-algorithm that solves all these problems and whose running time is upper bounded by $2^{O(k)}\cdot n^{O(1)}$, $2^{O(k \log(k))}\cdot n^{O(1)}$, $2^{O(k^2)}\cdot n^{O(1)}$, and $n^{O(k)}$ where $k$ is respectively the clique-width, $\mathbb{Q}$-rank-width, rank-width, and maximum induced matching width of a given decomposition.
+Our approach simplifies and unifies the known algorithms for each of the parameters and its running time matches asymptotically also the running times of the best known algorithms for basic \textsf{NP}-hard problems such as {\sc Vertex Cover} and {\sc Dominating Set}.
+Our framework is based on the $d$-neighbor equivalence defined in [B.\ Bui-Xuan, J.\ A.\ Telle, and M.\ Vatshelle, {\it Theoret.
+Comput.
+Sci.}, (2013), pp.\ 66--76] and the rank-based approach introduced in [H.\ L.\ Bodlaender, M.\ Cygan, S.\ Kratsch, and J.\ Nederlof, {\it Inform. and Comput.}, 243 (2015), pp.\ 86--111].
+The results we obtain highlight the importance of the $d$-neighbor equivalence relation on the algorithmic applications of width measures.
+We also prove that our framework could be useful for ${\sf W}[1]$-hard problems parameterized by clique-width such as {\sc Max Cut} and {\sc Maximum Minimal Cut}.
+For these latter problems, we obtain $n^{O(k)}$, $n^{O(k)}$, and $n^{2^{O(k)}}$ time algorithms where $k$ is respectively the clique-width, the $\mathbb{Q}$-rank-width, and the rank-width of the input graph.